 How to Survive a Snow Day

 Embrace the fact that you won’t be leaving the house.
 Wear whatever you are most comfortable in.
 For some, taking a hot shower, getting dressed, and putting on fresh makeup makes them feel great.
 Good for them.
 As for me, I will be rocking my shark slippers and fleece lined leggings like it’s my job, as well as some of these cozy sweaters.

 Set up a schedule for the day.
 That’s right, have a game plan.
 One of my favorite things to do is to designate a certain task for each hour.
 For example, we have a reading hour which is blissfully unplugged, followed by one hour of activities determined by either one of my boys (as long as there aren’t any sharp knives involved I’m down for anything), then an hour of preferred electronics…anything to spice up the long day and keep us looking forward to something…other than the news that school is back on for tomorrow, of course.
 Looking for some activities to choose from?
-Here are some screen free ones, as well as some winter crafts and sensory play activities that are always a hit.
+Here are some screen free ones, as well as some Lego themed and sensory play activities that are always a hit.
 Don’t forget that one of the best things about a snow day is getting bundled up and playing in it, too!

 Reach out to friends.
 As long as the driving conditions aren’t incredibly insane, see if anyone local wants to come by to ride out the day out together.
 After all, misery loves company….and your kids will tire one another out while you two get to catch up.
 That is, if your kids can refrain from interrupting every two minutes.
 Mine are sadly still working on this.